Junortoun

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Junortoun had a lower than average national income level based on latest ATO data aggregated by AreaSearch for financial year ended June 2023.
-The median income among taxpayers was $51,319 and the average income stood at $61,747.
-These figures compared to Regional Vic.'s median of $50,954 and average of $62,728 respectively.
-With a Wage Price Index growth of 8.25% since financial year ended June 2023, current estimates would be approximately $55,553 for median income and $66,841 for average income as of September 2025.
-According to Australian Bureau of Statistics Census data from 2021, Junortoun's household income ranked at the 76th percentile ($2,170 weekly) while personal income was at the 58th percentile.
-The $1,500 - 2,999 earnings band captured 30.3% of the community (1,442 individuals), consistent with broader trends across the surrounding region showing 30.3% in the same category.
-A substantial proportion of high earners, at 33.0%, indicated strong economic capacity throughout the suburb.
-After housing costs, residents retained 88.1% of their income, reflecting strong purchasing power and the area's SEIFA income ranking placed it in the 7th decile.
+Taxpayer income in the suburb of Junortoun is lower than the national average according to the latest ATO data compiled by AreaSearch for financial year 2023.
+The median income among taxpayers in the suburb of Junortoun is $51,319, while the average income is $61,747, compared to Regional Vic. levels of $50,954 and $62,728 respectively.
+Incorporating Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $56,256 (median) and $67,687 (average) as of March 2026.
+Based on 2021 Census data, household income sits at the 76th percentile ($2,170 weekly), while personal income ranks at the 58th percentile.
+In terms of income brackets, the $1,500 - 2,999 weekly band contains 30.3% of the community (1,114 individuals), matching the surrounding region where 30.3% are also in this range.
+The high percentage of top earners (33.0% earning more than $3,000/week) demonstrates substantial financial resources in the suburb.
+After housing expenses are met, residents keep 88.1% of their income, indicating strong spending power, and the area ranks in the 7th decile on the SEIFA income index.

 Frequently Asked Questions - Income